Dowrich Keeps Windies On Top Despite Stokes Four Wickets - UrduPoint

 Dowrich, however, drove Bess for two fours in three balls before, on 25, he hammered a drive the Somerset bowler could only parry.

-Roston Chase drove the first delivery with the new ball, from Wood, for four before he was lbw to Anderson for a painstaking 47 off 142 balls.
+Roston Chase drove the first delivery with the new ball, from Wood, for four before he was lbw to Anderson for a defiant 47 off 142 balls.

 Following his bowling heroics on Thursday, Holder said he wanted to score a Test hundred in England as well.